 The Prime Minister has appointed six new Trustees to the Board of the National Heritage Memorial Fund

-- Department for Culture, Media & Sport and The Rt Hon David Cameron
+- Department for Digital, Culture, Media & Sport and The Rt Hon David Cameron

 - Part of: